Jose Froilan Gonzalez

 El Cabezon was a sportsman from early years

 Born in October 1922, Jose was a son of a Chevrolet dealer in Arrecifes near Buenos Aires.
-Jose was a chubby kid who grew up into a chubby man, so his racing colleagues were called him 'El Cabezon' (Fat Head).
+Jose was a chubby kid who grew up into a chubby man, so his racing colleagues called him 'El Cabezon' (Fat Head).
 Despite that, he was a sportsman in the young age, entering motorsport in the late 1940s.

 After competing in touring car races, Jose earned enough money in father's trucking business to travel to Europe in 1949, together with Juan Manuel Fangio.